Dow Plunges After Donald Trump ‘Orders’ U.S. Companies To Cease Doing Business With China

 — Newsweek (@Newsweek) August 23, 2019

-Other signs of recession are also there.
-The manufacturing sector is thought to be in recession already, given that it has shrunk in two consecutive quarters.
+Other signs of recession are also in place.
+The manufacturing sector is thought to already be in recession given that it has shrunk during two consecutive quarters.
 The tariffs Trump has imposed on China, coupled with job-destroying automation, have also contributed to the economic slowdown, according to some experts.